Your Essential Data Breach Response Plan Template

 Let's be honest: your data breach response plan is just a document until you have the right people ready to bring it to life.
 When a real crisis hits, there's zero time to start figuring out who's in charge of what.
 Building your Data Breach Response Team (DBRT) ahead of time is the single biggest factor that separates a controlled, effective response from absolute chaos.

 Think of it like an emergency room.
 Everyone has a specific job, they know exactly what to do, and they know who to talk to.
-Without that structure, the patient—in this case, your business—is in serious trouble.
+Without that structure, the patient--in this case, your business--is in serious trouble.
+Gartner research indicates that organizations with a formally designated incident response team reduce the average cost of a breach by $250,000 or more, largely because pre-assigned roles eliminate the confusion and delays that inflate costs during the critical first hours.

 Who Needs to Be on the Team?